Eureka-Stats/eureka-stats.github.io/_posts/2020-11-08-table-test.markdown

 ### AV Damage
 <div class="table-container">
 <table>
-  {% for row in site.data.avdamage %}
+  {% for row in site.data.avdamage | where: "Job", "Warrior" %}
     {% if forloop.first %}
    <thead>
    <tr>